gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

      * The transaction device with the highest fraud cases is: **ATM Booth Kiosk** while the transaction device with the lowest fraud cases is: **POS Terminal**.
      * The age distribution shows a more uniform spread, with a slight concentration in the **middle age range (around 30-50 years)**.
 This suggests that the bank's customer base is primarily composed of middle-aged individuals.

+2. Bivariate Analysis
+     * On the analysis on Analysis of Fraud Cases over Time the Peak Fraud Period: is between 2025-01-06 06:00:00 and 2025-01-06 12:00:00.
+     * On the nalysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud.
+     * The boxplots for numerical features by Is_Fraud indicate that there is no significant difference in the distributions of these features between fraudulent and non-fraudulent transactions.
+Both categories show similar ranges and medians, suggesting that the numerical features do not provide strong discriminatory power for identifying fraudulent transactions.
+This could imply that other factors, possibly categorical or behavioral, may be more relevant in predicting fraud.
+     * On Distribution of Fraud and Non Fraud Cases by Gender, Age, Account Type and Device Type:
+         > There are more non-fraudulent transactions for both genders, but the proportion of fraudulent transactions is slightly higher among males compared to females.
+This suggests that gender may play a role in the likelihood of fraud, warranting further investigation into behavioral patterns.
+         > In fraud rate by age, indicating that the fraud rate tends to increase with age, peaking in the middle age range (around 40-50 years).
+This suggests that older customers may be more susceptible to fraud, which could be due to various factors such as financial literacy or exposure to fraud schemes.
+         > The distribution of fraudulent transactions across different devices is relatively equal, indicating that there may not be a significant difference in fraud occurrence based on the device used.

+3. Multivariate Analysis
+    * Visualization of Relationships Among Numerical Features Using Pairplot
+    * Feature Correlation Analysis for Understanding Relationships

+# 📌Data Preparation
+---
+In this step, we prepared our data for Modelling.
+The following steps were undertaken:

+  * Remove Unnecessary columns which we deem less important for our modelling.
+  * Data Transformation.
+This involved Standard Scaling and Label Encoding.
+  * We also checked for outliers as skewed data may have an effect on our modelling process.
+  * We will also handled class imbalance since our class feature is highly imbalanced.
+  * First, we removed unnecessary columns from our dataframe because:
+      > State and City since it has been combined under Transaction_Location column.
+      > Customer and transaction related columns that may not impact on our models
+      > Age_group as it was feature engineered for EDA purposes.
+      > Column 'transaction_datetime' is not needed as we have Transaction_Day and Transaction_Hour to represent the same information as transaction_datetime.
+  * After dropping the column the dataset has 200000 rows and 16 columns

 # 📌 Machine Learning Models
 ---
 * Models applied: